 - Rain protection

 If these features are not present in your underground storage tank then your water supply could quickly become tainted.

 Before you begin shopping for a UST, you’ll need to decide on the size of the tank you’ll need.
 Bear in mind that your tank will be virtually impossible to move once it has been installed, so be sure to account for projected growth if you expect that your needs will change in the near future.
-USTs are available in a wide range of sizes that can hold up to tens of thousands of gallons of water, so an experienced tank manufacturer can help you determine how large of a tank you will require.
+USTs are available in a wide range of sizes that can hold up to tens of thousands of gallons of water, so we can help you determine how large of a tank you will require.

-The UST that you purchase should be specifically designed for the purpose of potable water storage.
+The UST that you purchase should be specifically designed for potable water storage.
 Just because a tank has been designed to hold water does not mean that it will be suitable for drinking water, so be sure to avoid purchasing a tank that is meant for irrigation or other non-potable water sources.
 By taking these considerations into account before purchasing your underground water storage tank, you can be sure that you will invest in the right UST for your needs.